Have you Ever Wondered What was the Actual Cost to Get a Cannabis License?

 California Cultivation License Cost

-You may also be wondering what is the California cultivation License cost.
-Did you know the Type S License allows you to buy cannabis flower from thousands of cultivators and package it as your own?
+You may also be wondering what is the California Cultivation License cost.
+However, did you know that a cannabis manufacturing Type S License allows you to buy cannabis flower from thousands of cultivators and package it as your own?
 As a cannabis manufacturer, you can source flower from thousands of farms in California without the headache of having to grow from scratch.
 This is what most businesses do today.
 Unless your goal is to be a farmer, we would recommend getting a Type S License as you’ll have better variety, pricing, and flexibility to create your flower brand.

 How Much Does it Actually Cost to Start a Cannabis Business?